Onboarding a merchant to a payments app

 ready: A signal that the provider is ready to process payments.
 Accepted values are

 false: Indicates your app isn't yet able to process payments.

 You can set

 externalHandleto let the merchant know that the account connection is established, but it's still awaiting finalization and approval to process payments:

-Once the merchant has completed all the actions required for your app's onboarding, they must be redirected back to the Shopify admin using the following URL:
+After the merchant has completed all the actions required for your app's onboarding, they must be redirected back to the Shopify admin using the following URL:

-Once authorization and configuration are complete, merchants are redirected back to the Shopify admin to select payment methods to offer.
+After authorization and configuration are complete, merchants are redirected back to the Shopify admin to select payment methods to offer.
 These payment methods are displayed to customers as payment icons during checkout.